JasonXB/payment-app-assignment/README.md

 Add number of ending payouts (use dynamic value)
 Make send payment button extend to end on large screens Turn Searchbar border from black to gray
+Add trailing dots to any text box that can be long depending on the value